 Macomb real estate is some of the most expensive in Michigan, although Macomb house values don't compare to the most expensive real estate in the U.S.

+Macomb is a somewhat ethnically-diverse town.
 The people who call Macomb home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Macomb residents report their race to be White, followed by Asian.
-Important ancestries of people in Macomb include German, Polish, Irish, and English.
+The greatest number of Macomb residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Macomb include Italian, Polish, Irish, and English.

 The most common language spoken in Macomb is English.
 Other important languages spoken here include Italian and Other Indo-European.